younatics/YNExpandableCell/README.md

 See [CHANGELOG](https://github.com/younatics/YNExpandableCell/blob/master/CHANGELOG.md) for details

 ## Intoduction
-The most easiest usage of expandable&collapsable cell for iOS, written in Swift 3.
+Easiest usage of expandable&collapsable cell for iOS, written in Swift 3.
 You can customize expandable `UITableViewCell` whatever you like.

 ## Requirements